hbs-rcs/hbsgrid-docs/source/worksafe.md

 ### Set permissions using the file browser

-!!! example "Follow these steps to change file permissions using the *Files( application:"
+!!! example "Follow these steps to change file permissions using the *Files* application"

-    1. Open the
-        Files application from the
+    1. Open the *Files* application from the *Applications menu* or *Activites* search
-        Applications menu from
-        Activites search
-    2. Locate the file or folder you wish to modify, right-click on it and select
+    2. Locate the file or folder you wish to modify, right-click on it and select *Properties*
-        Properties
-    3. Select the
-        Permissions tab in file properties dialog
+    3. Select the *Permissions* tab in file properties dialog
-    4. If you wish to change permissions for all files in a directory, click the
-        Change Permissions for Enclosed Files button.
+    4. If you wish to change permissions for all files in a directory, click the *Change Permissions for Enclosed Files* button.
-    5. Select appropriate
-        access levels for
+    5. Select appropriate access levels for *Owner* (you), *Group*, and *Others*.
-        Owner (you),
-        Group, and
-        Others.

 Click the image below to see these steps visually: